 Rose Essential Oil

 Rose essential oil comes from the petals of the rose flower, which have an enchanting floral scent that’s known to help relax the senses.
 A 2014 study revealed that using a rose aromatherapy foot bath may help lower anxiety in pregnant women during labor.
-Rose essential oil helps promote feelings of hope and joy and boosts self-esteem, which can be beneficial for those suffering from depression.5
+Rose essential oil helps promote feelings of hope and joy and boosts self-esteem.
+These qualities make it beneficial for those suffering from depression.5

-The great thing about using rose essential oil for stress and anxiety relief is that you don’t have to use more than a slight dab to experience its powerful health effects.
+The great thing about using rose essential oil for stress relief is that you only need to use a slight dab to experience its powerful health effects.
 It is excellent for promoting tranquility, peace, and well-being as well as stimulating the mind.

 How to Use Rose Essential Oil for Anxiety and Stress